LoranKloeze/HowMuchTLS/README.md

 5. Visit some TLS-encrypted and unencrypted websites, the pie slices should reflect those visists

 ## How it works
 It's kind of simple and stupid.
 Libpcap is used to filter out traffic going to port 80 and port 443.
 Qt is then used to create a piechart that shows the relative amount of secure traffic compared to unsecure traffic.
 Port 80 can be used for secured traffic while 443 can be used for unsecured traffic.
-So there is no 100% guarantee that the traffic really to those port is secure/unsecure.
+So there is no 100% guarantee that the traffic to those ports is really secure/unsecure.
 There's no inspection of the traffic itself.

 ## Development
 HowMuchTLS is developed in Visual Studio 2017.
 The program depends on Qt >= 5.9 and WinPcap >= 4.1.3.